oddbird/start-testing-preso/slides.rst

 .. note::

    Jaccard index is a set metric, and our naive implementation with lists doesn't handle duplicates correctly.
-The union of these should be 2, making the similarity score 1/2, but instead we calculate a union of 3 and so get a similarity score of 1/3.
+Should be 1/2, got 1/3.

    Fortunately, Python's got an excellent built-in set data structure, so let's rewrite to use that instead and fix this bug!